 You’ll find a draft-free and quiet ambiance that uses Energy Star appliances, furnaces, air conditioners and hot water tanks.
 There could be solar panels and there’s probably wiring for a home entertainment center if not the whole package.

 All these luxuries come with a price, but it’s nowhere near what you’d have to pay for in a conventional, site-built home.

 Customization and consumer choice keep improving in today’s manufactured homes.
 Moreover, the value, plus the stigma, has changed dramatically from the old trailer park days to the new and luxurious custom manufactured home communities like those HomeFirst™ Communities has developed in southeast Michigan.

 To learn more about luxury in manufactured homes visit a HomeFirst™ in one of 15 communities of manufactured homes for sale in southeast Michigan located in:

-If you’re interested in luxury manufactured homes for sale in Michigan, apply now for pre-qualification or call 1 (844) TRY-HFCC for more information about your desired community.
+If you’re interested in luxury manufactured homes for sale in Michigan, schedule a tour or call 1 (844) TRY-HFCC for more information about your desired community.